 Strategic Directorate: - Finance and Customer Services

-Consideration was given to a report that was submitted for pre-decision scrutiny ahead of the Cabinet meeting scheduled for 20 December 2021 regarding the updated Medium-Term Financial Strategy (MTFS).
-The Cabinet Member for Corporate Services, Community Safety and Finance, the Strategic Director – Finance and Customer Services and the Assistant Director - Financial Services attended the meeting to present the report.
+Consideration was given to a report that was submitted for pre-decision scrutiny ahead of the Cabinet meeting scheduled for 19 July 2021 that detailed the Council’s financial position as at the end of July 2021 based on actual cost and income figures for the first four months of 2021/22.
+It was noted that the report was the second of a series of financial monitoring reports for the current financial year.
+The Cabinet Member for Corporate Services, Community Safety and Finance, the Assistant Director - Financial Services and the Head of Corporate Finance attended the meeting to present the report.

-The Chair thanked the Cabinet Member for Corporate Services, Community Safety and Finance, the Strategic Director – Finance and Customer Services and the Assistant Director - Financial Services for attending the meeting and answering member questions.
+The Chair thanked the Cabinet Member for Corporate Services, Community Safety and Finance, the Assistant Director - Financial Services and the Head of Corporate Finance for attending the meeting and answering member questions.

 1. That Cabinet be advised that the recommendations be supported.

 2. That a report be circulated to members of the Overview and Scrutiny Management Board in order to provide members with information and assurance on the specific activities that are being carried out with, and by directorates in order to ensure the timely delivery of previously agreed budgetary savings.